awesome-language/awesome-library/README.md

 ## Documentation

-Have a look at the [documentation](https://gitlab.com/lebel.louisjacob/awesome/wikis/Home) for awesome information about the Awesome language.
+Have a look at the [documentation](https://gitlab.com/lebel.louisjacob/awesome/wikis/Home) for more information about the Awesome language.